 Gazpacho – Chilled tomato/vegetable soup

-I shared a recipe for gazpacho a couple weeks ago, but in case you missed it, don’t worry, it’s also very simple – just blend up some tomato, cucumber, green pepper, garlic, olive oil and season with a little vinegar.
+I shared a recipe for gazpacho previously but it seemed only right to include it here.
+It’s also very simple – just blend up some tomato, cucumber, green pepper, garlic, olive oil and season with a little vinegar.
 You can add a bit bread to thicken it as well, then serve chilled.

 - 1 tomato